external-mirrors/mitra/README.md

 CREATE DATABASE mitra OWNER mitra ENCODING 'UTF8';
 ```

 Create configuration file by copying [`config.example.yaml`](./config.example.yaml) and configure the instance.
-Default config file path is `/etc/mitra/config.yaml`, but it can be changed using `CONFIG_PATH` environment variable.
+Default config file path is `config.yaml`, but it can be changed using `CONFIG_PATH` environment variable.

-Put any static files into the directory specified in configuration file.
+Put any static files into the directory specified in the configuration file.
 Building instructions for `mitra-web` frontend can be found at https://codeberg.org/silverpill/mitra-web#project-setup.

 Create admin account: